 Tonnage Splitter with Electric Motor

-A tonnage is a unit of measurement for the amount of force required to split logs.
+A tonnage is a unit of measurement for the force required to split logs.

 Electric log splitters are an excellent option for splitting logs that are less than 24 inches in length and 12 inches in diameter.
 It’s normal to see models with a 5 to 10 tonnes force rating.
 At the same time, more powerful splitters are also available on the market.